By Blair Jackson

 Here’s the magnificent main concert hall, where the opening night concert and festivities took place.
 Several hundred people filled nearly all of the downstairs and part of the first balcony; an impressive turnout and a highly appreciative crowd of guitar-lovers!

 That smiling chap above is Azerbaijani guitarist Rovshan Mamedkuliev, who was given the distinct honor of opening the Lifetime Achievement Award concert at Harman Hall with a 45-minute program of his own.
 (That’s him the next morning, not in his tuxedo, at the lovely Quality Suites motel, where all the artists stayed, five minutes away from the campus of Cal Poly University, where the festival took place.)
-The 2012 GFA winner, who lives in Moscow, was positively magnificent as he worked his way through pieces by Llobet, Rodrigo, a modern Russian composer named Fikret Amirov, and finally Tárrega’s Gran Jota, which was simply spectacular, full of fireworks, breathless runs, and lilting passages.
+The 2012 GFA winner, who lives in Moscow, was positively magnificent as he worked his way through pieces by Llobet, Rodrigo, 20th-century Azerbaijani composer Fikret Amirov, and finally Tárrega’s Gran Jota, which was simply spectacular, full of fireworks, breathless runs, and lilting passages.
 All things considered, this was my favorite performance of the whole festival.
 I can’t wait to see him play again!

 Here he is playing the Gran Jota in 2016: